ZOMBIELAND (Theatrical Release USA 2009)

 Buy a ticket?
 Yes?
 No?
 Maybe?

 Yes.
 Despite the lower star rating given this film, the gentleness of this director's stories magnetically draws audiences to his movies.
+It's more of a watch for children than adults.

 Video Critiques Available Here: